Kevin Max: Personal life

 In 1997, Max married Alayna Bennett.
 They divorced in 2003.
 In April 2005, he married Amanda Lynn MacDonald, but stated in an interview that earlier the two had "a secret wedding and marriage vows were spoken and we had binding agreement together in front of a spiritual leader, but we decided to go with the public ceremony a little bit later."
 They have four children.
 In August 2010, Max and family moved back to Grand Rapids, Michigan.
 In 2016, Kevin Max bought a farm an hour southwest of Nashville in Centerville, Tennessee, and called it "Blind Thief Farm and Studio".
 In 2018, the Max family moved to the Westhaven community in Franklin, Tennessee.
 The Max family frequently tours the states in a Winnebago/Mercedes RV titled Bilbo Waggons.
+Following a divorce from Amanda Lynn MacDonald in October 2025, Max married Candace Thompson in February 2026.

 Max became vocal on social media about his politics and spiritual deconstruction in 2019 and 2020 during the pandemic.
 On the song "Shock Ra" from his 2020 album Radio Teknika, he proclaims himself a "gothic, hippie, inclusive, Jesus freak wanting peace", alongside other political commentary on the album.
 Politically, Max has identified as an anarchist and expressed support for a number of left-wing causes.
 By 2021, he specifically identified as an "exvangelical", though he rejected claims that he was no longer a Christian and said that he followed "the Universal Christ".